Murder of Ennis Cosby: Investigation and trial

 After Markhasev was indicted by the grand jury, neither Peters nor Chang testified in Markhasev's two-week trial in July 1998.
-From jail, Markhasev sent a letter to an acquaintance in which he admitted the murder, writing, "I shot the nigger.
+From jail, Markhasev sent a letter to an acquaintance in which he admitted to the murder, writing, "I shot the nigger.
 I went to rob a [drug] connection and obviously found something else."
 Markhasev's attorneys unsuccessfully tried to argue that the letters were forged and that Zakaria was the killer.
 Markhasev was ultimately convicted and sentenced to life without the possibility of parole, plus an additional 10 years in prison.